Ragnarson/ragnarson-blog/source/posts/2014-02-17-how-to-create-a-follow-us-pop-up-box-using-the-nganimate-library.md

 shelly: true
 ---

+_The following article has been prepared based on AngularJS and ngAnimate version 1.2.12, so the provided code examples may not work properly with older or newer versions of these libraries._ READMORE

 <figure>
   ![Follow Us pop-up](2014-02-17-how-to-create-a-follow-us-pop-up-box-using-the-nganimate-library/animation.gif)
 </figure>

-_The following article has been prepared based on AngularJS and ngAnimate version 1.2.12, so the provided code examples may not work properly with older or newer versions of these libraries._

 ## What is ngAnimate?